-The Policy states that "[e]ligibility for recognition should be assessed annually" and that "[a]pplications for Student Group status may be submitted at any time during the year".
+The Policy states that "Eligibility for recognition should be assessed annually" and that "Applications for Student Group status may be submitted at any time during the year".

-- 1. Student Group recognition expires on September 30 each year. - Recognition may be extended to expire on September 30 of the following year if a Student Group is recognized during the winter or summer terms at the discretion of the Student Affairs/Student Life office on their campus.
+- 1. Student Group recognition expires on July 31 each year. - a.
+Recognition may be extended to expire on July 31 of the following year if a Student Group is recognized during the winter or summer terms at the discretion of the Student Life office on their campus.